 Biosense developed an affordable, non-invasive technology to detect anemia allowing caregivers to give the necessary treatment on time.
 However, the device's design needed to met expectations from India's healthcare providers and patient needs.

 To understand the Indian health system and user groups, we spent two months immersed in rural India.
-We conducted interviews and generative sessions with different healthcare providers like ASHAS, women trained to support communities around healthcare topics, medical specialists of private and public clinics, and NGO doctors.
+We conducted visits, interviews and generative sessions with different healthcare providers like women trained to support communities with healthcare topics (ASHAS), private and public medical practicioners and NGO doctors.

-On the other hand, we interview medical device vendors to understand the market and how communication around anemia and blood diseases is most efficient in India.
-Finally, we facilitated a vision session with Biosense to understand business drivers and potential limitations.
+On the other hand, we interview medical device vendors to understand the market and facilitated a vision session with Biosense to understand business drivers and potential limitations.

 The redesigned device combines a low-cost shell with a more sophisticated graphical interface for visual guidance, which can be used by caregivers of all education levels.
 The product is portable and transported in a carrying case and an infographic to help nurses explain patients about anemia.